2028 Democratic Nominee For President Odds: Gavin Newsom In Front

 Presidential election odds for 2028 feels so far away, but the presidential election will be here before we know it.
 The Democratic party needs to choose who they are going to nominate to battle the MAGA movement.

-Prediction markets like Kalshi offer odds for the next Democratic Nominee for President.
+Prediction markets like Kalshi offer odds for the next Democratic Nominee for President as well as the Republican nominee odds.
 Below, we will dive into the latest odds.

 Here's everything you need to know about 2028 democratic nominee for president odds, ahead of the 2028 presidential election: action, line movement and betting trends, with insights from prediction markets and the current odds.
 Check out the best prediction market apps to buy and sell contracts on who will be the next Democratic Nominee for President.